mcdonagj/Tiptabs/README.md

     * [WIP] Framework Source: https://swagger.io/tools/swagger-ui/

 6. Create a user database using a MongoDB Docker container.
-    * [WIP] Use Flask-PyMongo to integrate this feature into the ITC.
+    * [WIP] Use Flask-PyMongo to integrate this feature into Tiptabs.
     * [WIP] Be able to click on an object (button) on app.html to store a saved currency conversion.
     * [WIP] Have a database that store a past query (history).
     * [WIP] Display the history on app.html as a selectable region.
 Selecting the previous query populates the app.html fields.